 Yes, your child’s Form Tutor is the first point of contact for all concerns.
-Our Principal, Head of Lower School and Head of OLA 6th are also available if required to help you address any concerns you may have.
+Our Head of OLA, Head of KS2 Lower School and Head of OLA 6th are also available if required to help you address any concerns you may have.

 Are children given a locker to put their stuff in?